demipixel/dutie/README.md

 Silly goose.

 ### Task.check
-Method that is run to check if you can run the task.
+Method that is run to check if you can execute the task.
 This is if you want to depend on something that is not a task.
-If you want to be able to run the task, return true.
+If you want to be able to execute the task, return true.

 ### Task.checkParams
 What do you think.
 It's Task.finishParams for check.